4nandes/Magic-Logs/README.md

 It all started as a joke, a small script that a friend and I used to tell each other how much more XP we had in a particular skill (Flex command).
 Over time more commands were added to the bot, and now the bot has its own Discord community that has built up around it.

+The name of the chat bot is inspired by the name of an in-game item "Magic Logs", because the bot behaves like a "magical" set of logged character data.

 If you would like to join the Dicord:
 ![Invite Link](https://discord.gg/DZqKTun) *